nicolasberube/Arzette_Randomizer/README.md

 Will permit damage boosting to an extent where it would be possible in casual mode with health drops.
 Deactivating this means you could do logic without taking any damage.

-# Logic rules game assumptions
+# Game mod assumptions

+Here are a list of the main modifications of the vanilla game to allow for a randomizer mod.

 Daimur has been modified to only take damage if you have collected the 5 Jewel Shards and has the Purple Magic, as opposed to the default vanilla game that only requires Purple Magic.

-An extra location for the Bombs has been coded in (preferably at the start of Forest or Faramore).
+An extra location for the Bombs has been coded in at the start of Forest.
 Bombs cannot spawn in the shop nor in item bags until the Bombs have been collected first at their assigned location.

 All keys are non-fungible (unique).
-They technically are in the vanilla game, but there is no actual way of knowing which one you collect except by going to the appropriate location and test it.
-A modification of the key sprites had been done to accomodate this.
+They technically are in the vanilla game, but there is no actual way of knowing which one you collect except by going to the appropriate level and look for it in the bottom right corner - and test the specific door if there are multiple keys in the level.
+A modification of the key sprites has been done to accomodate this.

 All items in the trading sequence can be held simultaneously.
 This is not the case in the vanilla game.
+However, the trading quest menu will be glitched, so one has to remember which item have been collected - unless using the "vanilla" or "excluded" option for trading_sequence.

 All items can now be collected in the world.
 This includes NPC quest rewards, jewel shards, and rocks, which now spawn next to their spawner instead of in Arzette's inventory.